gallasglasses/KProject/README.md

 - [ ] 3.
 Bosses
 - [ ] 4.
 Animals
     - [ ] Add more different types (Killable / Neutral)
 - [ ] 5.
-Factory for Enemy AI with PoolSubSystem?
+Factory for Enemy AI
+    - [ ] Factory with PoolSubSystem (because killable actors are binding on objectives in quests at the time of taking, and if quests were taken with this kill-objective, new spawn killable actors doesn't have binding and they won't count.
+So I need to search/learn more about this situation)

 Character:
 - [X] 1.
 Movement